codehub7/git-command/README.md

 * git stash
 * git stash save "message of the stash"
+* git stash -p (select each of the files if you want to stash it or not)
 * git stash list
 * git stash pop
 * git stash pop "stash@{1}"